Glazelf/BeautifulGlaze/README.md

 # BeautifulGlaze
-BeautifulGlaze is a personal version of the Crystalline Discord theme, edited slightly for personal preferences in addition to some QOL changes.
+BeautifulGlaze is my personal expansion/version of the Crystalline Discord theme, at first I only planned to edit slightly for personal preferences in addition to some QOL changes but is starting to expand into an actual work, cleaning up the mess by SamuiNe and adding/changing some features.
 Not created with public use in mind but go ahead anyways.

 # Requirements:
 Having installed BeautifulDiscord